Enalapril

 - If your doctor decides to stop treatment with enalapril, return any unused medicine to the pharmacist.
 Do not flush down the toilet or throw it away.

 - If you forget to give your child a dose, give it as soon as you remember.
-Do not give a double dose.
+Do not give a double dose if it is already time to give the next one.

-- If you child vomits after taking the medicine, do not give a double dose.
+- If your child vomits after taking the medicine, do not give a double dose.